mbrevda/react-image/README.md

 License
 ---
-`react-img-multi` is available under the MIT License
+`react-image` is available under the MIT License